killergerbah/asbplayer/README.md

 -   [3 ways to mine streaming video with asbplayer](https://www.youtube.com/watch?v=HrIJZ6cUMFw)
 -   [Sentence mining a video file with asbplayer](https://www.youtube.com/watch?v=BSr_JusW8E8)

-## Usage
+## Detailed usage

 ### Enhancing streaming video with asbplayer features

 Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 There are three ways to enhance streaming video with asbplayer:

 1. Drag-and-drop a subtitle file into the video element you want to enhance.
-2. Load a file into the [asbplayer site](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to enhance.
+2. Load a subtitle file into the [asbplayer website](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to enhance.
 This is the recommended way to load BluRay subtitle files onto streaming video.
-3. Use <kbd>Ctrl+Shift+F</kbd> to select a video element to enhance.
+3. Use <kbd>Ctrl + Shift + F</kbd> to select a video element to enhance.
 From the dialog that appears you can choose whether to load an [auto-detected subtitle track](#subtitle-track-detection-for-streaming-video) or an empty one.

-4. asbplayer features will then be accessible for that video.
+asbplayer features will then be accessible for that video.

-### Loading files
+### Enhancing local video files with asbplayer features

-Drag-and-drop media and subtitle files into the [asbplayer site](https://killergerbah.github.io/asbplayer/) to load them. asbplayer features will then be accessible for those files.
+Drag-and-drop media and subtitle files into the [asbplayer website](https://killergerbah.github.io/asbplayer/) to load them. asbplayer features will then be accessible for those files.

+### Keyboard shortcuts

+Keyboard shortcuts are customizable from the [asbplayer website settings](https://killergerbah.github.io/asbplayer/?view=settings#keyboard-shortcuts).
+Once asbplayer has been bound to a video, you can use the keyboard shortcuts to access most of asbplayer's features.

 ### Creating Anki flashcards

-Make sure Anki and AnkiConnect are installed.
+Make sure [Anki](https://apps.ankiweb.net/) and [AnkiConnect](https://ankiweb.net/shared/info/2055492159) are installed.
 Integration with AnkiConnect can be configured in the [settings](https://killergerbah.github.io/asbplayer/?view=settings) as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).

-When a subtitle that you want to mine appears, <kbd>Ctrl+Shift+X</kbd> opens the Anki export dialog.
+When a subtitle that you want to mine appears, <kbd>Ctrl + Shift + X</kbd> opens the flashcard creator.

 ### Adjusting Anki flashcards

-All text fields can be edited from the Anki export dialog before exporting the Anki flashcard.
+All text fields can be edited from the flashcard creator prior to flashcard creation.

-To adjust audio or subtitle selection, adjust the selected time interval for the card using the slider at the bottom of the export dialog.
+Adjust the selected time interval for the card using the slider at the bottom of the export dialog.
-The newly selected time interval can be applied using the buttons in either the sentence or audio fields.
-See this [video](https://youtu.be/BSr_JusW8E8?t=34) for a demo of this.
+The newly selected time interval can be applied to the card using the buttons availablbe in the sentence and audio sections of the card.
+See this [video](https://youtu.be/BSr_JusW8E8?t=34) for a demo.

 ### Adjusting subtitle offset

-<kbd>Ctrl+Left/Right</kbd> will adjust subtitle offset so that the previous/next subtitle appears at the current timestamp. <kbd>Ctrl+Shift+Left/Right</kbd> will adjust offset by 100 ms increments.
+Use <kbd>Ctrl + Left/Right</kbd> to adjust subtitle offset so that the previous/next subtitle appears at the current timestamp.
+Then use <kbd>Ctrl + Shift + Left/Right</kbd> for finer adjustment by 100ms increments.

-You can also adjust offset manually by clicking on the "Subtitle Offset" text field in the controls in the asbplayer tab, typing a number, and pressing <kbd>Enter</kbd>.
+If you are using the asblayer website, you can also use the "Subtitle Offset" text field available in the controls UI.

 ### Subtitle track detection for streaming video

-<kbd>Ctrl+Shift+F</kbd> will show detected subtitle tracks for streaming video.
+Use <kbd>Ctrl + Shift + F</kbd> to see auto-detected subtitle tracks for streaming video.
 Below are the sites where automatic subtitle detection is supported:

 -   Netflix
 -   Youtube